 Transfer of a retail leases premises

-The transfer, or assignment of a retail premises lease from a current tenant, or assignor to a new tenant, or assignee is known as a transfer.
+The transfer, or assignment of a retail premises lease from a current tenant, or assignor to a new tenant, or assignee is known as

 The procedure for transferring a lease is set out in the Retail Leases Act 2003 (the Act) and is usually in the ‘assignment’ section of the lease.